 Part 1 - Getting started This part tells you how to set up your computer.
 Unpacking Describes what you should find when you open the box containing your computer.
 Check to make sure you have all the components.
 3 Setting up the computer Explains how to connect everything together.
-Switching on Tells you how to turn the computer on and describes the display on the screen.
-If things go wrong Offers solutions to some common problems you might encounter.
-Part 2 - RISC OS tutorial This part is a tutorial, for those who are not familiar with RISC OS.
-The RISC OS desktop Gives an introduction to the RISC OS desktop.
+5 Switching on Tells you how to turn the computer on and describes the display on the screen.
+9 If things go wrong Offers solutions to some common problems you might encounter.
+15 Part 2 - RISC OS tutoria This part is a tutorial for those who are not familiar with RISC OS The RISC OS desktop Liging the moure Gives an introduction to the RISC OS desktop.
 21 Using the mouse Describes what the mouse does, and how to use it.
-Discs and the disc drive Tells you about floppy disc drives and hard disc drives.
-29 Windows Explains the special features of the screen display.
-35 Menus Explains how screen menus work within the RISC OS desktop.
-Using the keyboard Introduces the keyboard and some of its features.
+23 Discs and the disc drive Windows Tells you about floppy disc drives and hard disc drives.
+29 Menus Explains the special features of the screen display.
+35 Using the keyboard Explains how screen menus work within the RISC OS desktop.
+45 Introduces the keyboard and some of its features.
 49